Symphony No. 5 (Sibelius): Scherzo

 At the Allegro moderato in measure 114, the music changes as the second half of the movement begins in Scherzo style.
 Though all musicologists talk about this next section as a Scherzo, Abraham and Preston Stedman also analyse it as a continuation of the development.
 This has created yet another point at which musicologists have disagreed on the structural analysis.
 The new melodic theme that pervades the first half of the Scherzo is developed out of the second theme material of the A-group yet based on material from the first theme.
 These sixteenth-notes act as the pick-ups to this new theme.
 The key returns to E♭ major at measure 158 (rehearsal letter B) while the Scherzo continues to develop the same material.

 Like any traditional Scherzo, Abraham explains that this too has a Trio section that begins at measure 218 (letter D).
 This starts out in E♭ major with an apparently new and distinctive trumpet melody (the timpani reinforcing the rhythm), though quickly changes to B major (bassoon and horns).
 This section is characterized by this new melodic material, which develops what was heard earlier and is also closely related to material from the A-group.
 This section can also be considered developmental as this melody is passed around the orchestra in a quasi-fugal manner.
-Other musicologists have analysed these Scherzo and Trio sections very differently.